The Anti-Death League: The Founding of the League

 Willie receives an anonymous poem which shocks him.
 It is an attack on God, which to him as a clergyman means that the writer needs help in case he falls into the sin of despair.
 He wonders if it might have been written by Andy, who is grieving over the death by illness of a close friend; but later assures himself that it was not.
 Willie discovers Brian searching his room, in his capacity as security officer.
-Max tries unsuccessfully to seduce Andy.
+Max fails to seduce Andy.
 Brian visits the hospital, where he drops heavy hints about the secret nature of the project at the camp.
 Alastair summons Brian back urgently, because public notices have been discovered in the camp advertising the formation of a branch of "The Anti-Death League".
 Such an abnormal happening may compromise the project.
 James discovers a lump in Cathy's breast.

 Several officers attend the inaugural meeting of The Anti-Death League, as do a few ordinary soldiers.
 The organiser of the meeting does not identify himself and is not identified.
 Brian concludes that the anonymous organiser is not the spy he has been chasing.
 James (who has the highest security clearance for Operation Apollo) says to Max (who does not) that he visualises a lethal node, a military term for a place which it is death to enter, but one extending in time rather than in space.
 It began with the death of the dispatch rider, and will end only with the death of someone as little known to them as he was.
 James tells Max what Operation Apollo involves.

 The weapon is tested in Exercise Nabob.
 Best is seen entering the restricted area.
 At about the same time, news is radioed through that Cathy has breast cancer.
 Brian orders that Best be kept under observation and not apprehended.
 Best evades the observers.
 While returning from the exercise, the engine of the lorry carrying the weaponry catches fire, and it has to be unloaded in a hurry, as Best sees.
 Attempts to capture him are unsuccessful.